Registering your event at coderetreat.org

 For Berlin, Google Maps yields the following url:

 https://www.openstreetmap.org/#map=15/52.5188/13.4010 ^^^^^^^ ^^^^^^^ Lat.
 Long.

-cd coderetreat.github.io/ # Change into the repository npm install # Install all dependencies npm test # Verify all events
+cd coderetreat.org/ # Change into the repository npm install # Install all dependencies npm test # Verify all events

-Submit a pull request from Github.
+Submit a pull request (PR) from GitHub.
 Be sure your PR title is clear.